Pinguu-dev/nanos_ttt/README.md

 Thanks SyedMuhammad for the help! <3
 Thanks MegaThorx for help with the read-only problem and provide for the classlib

+#info project is currently outdated i think.
+I need to update it in future :)

 -- Script Infos --
 ```LUA
 ROLES = {